Sudhan-Dahake/AppointmentManager/README.md

 <!-- DIVISION OF LABOUR -->
 ## Division of Labour

-1. Sudhan Dahake responsibles for features 1 to 3.
+1. Sudhan Dahake responsibles for ADT and features 1 to 3.
 2. Owen Covach responsibles for features 4 to 6 and 10.
 3. Hangsihak Sin responsibles for features 7 to 9.